 Myth: I haven’t noticed any symptoms, so I don’t need a colonoscopy.

 Fact: Regular colonoscopies are the best way to detect and treat cancer early.
 By the time symptoms show up it may be too late.
 Unfortunately, the symptoms of colon cancer can often go unrecognized, as they are relatively common.
 Still, that doesn’t mean colon cancer isn’t present.
 Keep an eye out for symptoms like a change in bowel habits, cramping or abdominal pain, rectal bleeding, or dark stools.
 If you experience any of these symptoms, you should have a colonoscopy, regardless of age.

 Myth: If I have cancer, I’ll need a colostomy bag.

 Fact: Thanks to surgical advances, a colostomy bag isn’t always necessary after colon cancer treatment.
 The Transanal Abdominal Transanal Radical Proctosigmoidectomy (TATA) performed at Lankenau Medical Center and performed by Dr. Marks is able to both remove cancer and preserve sphincter function, greatly improving the quality of life for cancer patients.
 Depending on the location of your cancer, you may not need a permanent colostomy bag.
 Talk to your doctor about your options.
-At Lankenau 93% of patients avoid colostomies verses 60-75% rates nationwide.
+At Lankenau 93 percent of patients avoid colostomies verses 60–75 percent rates nationwide.

 Myth: Colon cancer is a deadly disease.